 This pico de gallo recipe is naturally vegan and gluten-free.
 It’s a raw Mexican condiment that goes great on so many dishes.
 It adds a nice freshness and a boost of flavor to tacos, taquitos, and so many other recipes.

-It’s made with a few simple ingredients: tomatoes, white onion, chili, fresh cilantro, lime juice, and salt.
-It’s ready as soon as you combine all of the ingredients, but I think it tastes even better after resting for about an hour for all of the flavors to blend together.
+It’s made with simple ingredients: tomatoes, white onion, chili, fresh cilantro, lime juice, and salt.
+It’s ready as soon as you combine all the ingredients, but I think it tastes even better after resting for about an hour for all the flavors to blend together.
 I wouldn’t make it too far in advance, because the tomatoes will soften.

 Tips for Making Pico de Gallo